 The 1964 Civil Rights Act empowered the Justice Department and the U.S. Civil Rights Commission to investigate and enforce claims of racial discrimination.
 The Civil Rights division of the Justice Department and the U.S. Civil Rights Commission were created by the 1957 Civil Rights Act.

-The voting rights section of this Act was seen as lacking strength by civil rights activist which stimulated demonstrations.
+The voting rights section of this Act was seen as lacking strength by civil rights activist which led to the Selma to Montgomery March and Bloody Sunday.
 As a result the Voting Rights Act of 1965 was passed the following year.